 Hip Resurfacing Arthroplasty

-Hip resurfacing arthroplasty is surgery that replaces the damaged outer surfaces of the femoral head found at the top of the thighbone and, if necessary, the cup-shaped socket where the thighbone meets the pelvis in the hip joint.
-This surgery was done in the 1970s.
-But its use decreased, because the parts used to replace the joint surfaces did not hold up well.
-Now, doctors are using new materials, and the procedure is gaining popularity.
+Hip resurfacing arthroplasty is surgery that replaces the damaged outer surfaces of the femoral head found at the top of the thighbone and, if needed, the cup-shaped socket where the thighbone meets the pelvis in the hip joint.

 People younger than about age 55 who have hip osteoarthritis have been difficult to help with standard hip replacements.
 They have many years of activity ahead of them and put a lot of stress on their replaced hip joint.
 So their hip replacements often need to be redone a few years after the original surgery.
 These later surgeries are usually less successful than the original hip replacements.